 Most people are not going to deliberately lie and you need to approach your job as a Project Manager with that mind-set.
 However, there may be times when the truth is less than forthcoming.
 It’s not your job to catch the liars, but rather to keep your project moving forward solidly based upon factual and accurate reality.

 Here’s something you can Trust and Verify at the same time.
-ProjectManager.com is a great way to share your documents, collaborate with your peers, track your time and monitor expenses all very easily!
-But, don’t take our word for it.
-Try ProjectManager.com FREE for 30 days and we’re sure you’ll have a great experience regardless of your angle.
+Our software is a great way to share your documents, collaborate with your peers, track your time and monitor expenses all very easily.